Deerfield Inn Review: Winter Weekend Getaway

 Twelve homes of particular significance are preserved as “Museum Houses” and can be toured from mid-April through mid-December, while the rest are privately owned.
 Since there are few tourists around this time of year, and I’m sure the residents were all staying warm indoors, it really did feel like I was in a museum (albeit a deserted one).

 Knowing I squeezed in as much as I could in less than 24 hours in that charming corner of “Happy Valley” and needing to get back to Boston before the storm, I hit the road about 2 p.m. – arriving home just before the snow started to fall.
+While I enjoyed having the opportunity to explore a new Massachusetts town and stay in a lovely bed and breakfast, I think I’ll plan my next trip to Deerfield in the summertime!

 What to Do in Deerfield